vllm-project/vllm/docs/source/dev/multimodal/adding_multimodal_model.rst

 ---------------------------------

 During startup, dummy data is passed to the vLLM model to allocate memory.
 This only consists of text input by default, which may not be applicable to multi-modal models.
-In such cases, you can define your own dummy data by registering a factory method via :meth:`vllm.inputs.INPUT_REGISTRY.register_dummy_data <vllm.inputs.registry.InputRegistry.register_dummy_data>`.
+In such cases, you can define your own dummy data by registering a factory method via :meth:`INPUT_REGISTRY.register_dummy_data <vllm.inputs.registry.InputRegistry.register_dummy_data>`.

 .. code-block:: diff